The Russia Investigations: Big Implications For The New Supreme Court Justice

 This week, Supreme Court Justice Anthony Kennedy announced his retirement effective July 31.
 Trump is planning to nominate a replacement soon, and Senate Majority Leader Mitch McConnell, R-Ky., expects to get the person confirmed and onto the high court expeditiously.

 Meaning what?
 The political importance of Trump's new Supreme Court justice cannot be overstated.
-The president's nominee will complete a five-vote majority of conservatives which could take the country in a new direction on the biggest constitutional questions.
+The president's nominee will likely complete a five-vote majority of conservatives that could take the country in a new direction on the biggest constitutional questions.

-The new justice also would be part of a Supreme Court that could play an important future role in any face-off between Trump and Mueller.
+The new justice also would be part of a Supreme Court that could play an important future role in any faceoff between Trump and Mueller.

 Picture this: Trump finally and formally says "no" to an interview with Mueller.
 The special counsel responds with a subpoena to compel Trump to testify.
 The president's attorneys ask a federal judge to throw it out, citing the range of arguments they've already made about why Trump should be exempt.